-- Assert wishes: expression alone is not asserting, and assertiveness is not the same as being aggressive or demanding
+- Assert wishes: expression alone is not asserting, and being assertive is not the same as being aggressive or demanding

 - (stay) Mindful

 - Appear confident

 Making requests of others and saying no are some specific examples of how to apply assertiveness.
 Linehan suggests preparing ahead of time to be assertive.
 Role-playing can be a good way to get feedback on the strength of assertiveness and whether passivity or aggressiveness crept in.

 Assertiveness is also an important skill in cognitive behavioural therapy (CBT).
 According to the Cognitive Behavioural Interpersonal Skills Manual, there are a number of considerations in being assertive:

 - Maintain culturally appropriate eye contact

 - Maintain a relaxed posture and mirror the other person

 - Use a calm, level tone of voice